- Best Practices ●

 No more need for old school scanning devices

 As mentioned above the shape of 1-D Barcodes means that they can only be read horizontally, limiting the information they can hold.
 But another disadvantage to this shape is that it takes a special scanning device to read them, which can be a hefty expense for companies with large inventories.
 Traditional scanning devices also need to be connected to a computer or at least have one nearby.
-Product inventory management often takes place in busy areas like warehouses and it’s not convenient to have a computer in the middle of it all.
+Take Parts Brite, for example.
+Product inventory management often takes place in a busy loading dock warehouse such as theirs and it’s not convenient to have a computer in the middle of it all.
 Using smartphones to scan QR Codes is much easier because everyone already carries their phone in their pocket anyway.

 Display additional information